-In this post, we’ll analyse money from a first principles approach by deconstructing what it actually is, its functions, its properties, its history and evolution, a comparison of different monies and more.
+In this post, we’ll unpack all you need to know about money, defining exactly what it is, its functions, its properties, its history and evolution, a comparison of different monies and more.

 What Is Money?